-Net revenue under long-term, fixed-price contracts with aerospace and defense companies and agencies of the U.S. Government is recognized in accordance with ASC 605, Revenue Recognition - Construction-Type and Production-Type Contracts.
 Net revenue on fixed-price contracts is recognized as services are performed.
 Revenue is deferred until all of the following have occurred (1) there is a contract in place, (2) delivery has occurred, (3) the price is fixed or determinable, and (4) collectability is reasonably assured.
 Contract profits are taken into earnings based on actual cost of sales for units shipped.
 Amounts representing contract change orders or claims are included in revenue when such costs are invoiced to the customer.